Dubai is definitely a cool place to visit. There is something satisfying about a giant urban oasis in the middle of the desert.

 So here are our travel tips for Dubai!

-- Be conscious of Ramadan – Read up on the do’s and don’t’s during this holy month.
+- Be conscious of Ramadan – Read up on the do’s and don’t’s of Ramadan before travelling to Dubai.

-- Speaking of which, no pornography and no pork products – Both are illegal.
+- No pornography and no pork products – Both are illegal.

-- Low crime doesn’t mean no crime – It may be safe, but you should still be mindful of your belongings and surroundings.
+- Low crime doesn’t mean any crime – It may be safe, but you should still be mindful of your belongings and surroundings.
 Be smart and use a money belt when in Dubai.